-This list breaks down the most valuable real-world applications of metal additive manufacturing, compiled from 4 years of customer feedback and real-world insight from industry experts.
+This list breaks down the most valuable real-world applications of metal additive manufacturing (AM), compiled from 4 years of hands on experience, customer feedback, and real-world insight from industry experts.
 To make things easier to understand and implement, there are high resolution photographs and explanations provided by Joseph Sinclair, Director of Additive Manufacturing & Hybrid Processes at Imperial Machine & Tool Co.

 The Real World Breakdown, with Joe Sinclair

 Joe is an additive manufacturing expert.
 He has a passion for business, and a knack for understanding customers.
 Here's what he had to say about the real-world AM application list.

 1. Design Freedom

 "3D printing allows you to make things that can't be made using any other technology.
 Take this lattice cube as an example, can you imagine if a customer needed this and all you had was a CNC machine?
 You couldn't complete the job.

 Now this little guy looks pretty cool, but it's not a functional part; I'm asking you to think beyond the simplified example.
 Can you grasp how the freedom to use radical geometries can be beneficial?
 When real world constraints force you to rely on unorthodox designs, AM can be a great tool to realize a previously impossible solution."

 "AM allows you to strip a design down to its absolute essence; high-performance, and light-weight.

 This is a titanium nut for the M777 Howitzer, the military's ultra-lightweight cannon.
 By using lattice structure instead of a solid core, strength is maintained while weight is reduced - affording engineers the freedom to add improvements to the gun elsewhere.
 When weight is a mission critical priority, AM provides tremendous value."